 Thank you all for reading this newsletter and telling us how much you love it.
 We love it too.
 We need to put it on pause for a bit, though.
 You can expect to see The Latest in your inboxes again in January 2023.
 Meanwhile, if you’d like to stay in touch with the Institute, please subscribe to our general newsletter.

-Through original reporting on best practices, how-tos, top media-related headlines, leadership advice, self-care ideas and a resource toolkit, The Latest has distinguished itself as a daily go-to resource for thousands of journalists covering the pandemic, challenging systemic racism in their newsrooms, facing unprecedented challenges, and struggling to lead (and follow) where tomorrow goes.
+Through original reporting on best practices, how-tos, top media-related headlines, leadership advice, and a resource toolkit, The Latest has distinguished itself as a daily go-to resource for thousands of journalists covering the pandemic, challenging systemic racism in their newsrooms, facing unprecedented challenges, and struggling to lead (and follow) where tomorrow goes.

 Sign up today:

 Praise for The Latest